dandenney/dandenney.com-eleventy/src/blips/filter-an-array-by-an-array.md

 ---
-path: "/blips/filter-an-array-by-an-array"
+date: "2019-12-04"
+summary: Stashing this to use again
+layout: layouts/blip.njk
 title: Filter an array by an array
-date: "2019-12-04"
 tags:
   - blips
-layout: layouts/blip.njk
 ---

 I needed to do something that was out of the realm of the normal docs and examples today, and I got a bit stuck.
 I had a list of 15 items that I needed to filter down to 3 specific items.
 I tried a bunch of things, but then luckily, [Jared](https://twitter.com/jaredsilver) shared a solution.